Golden Gate Bridge & Sausalito Bus Tour Information

 Vans — These will often have 8 to 12 seats, and are air conditioned.

 Double-Decker Buses — These usually have enclosed bottom levels, and open top levels where you have the sun on your face and the wind in your hair.
 The bottom level may be air conditioned or have windows that open and close.
 If it’s a nice day it’s extra fun to ride in the open air on top.
-If the fog is blowing in on the Golden Gate Bridge it can be cold and miserable.
+If the fog is blowing in on the Golden Gate Bridge it can be cold and miserable up there.
 Some of these buses will have an area on top that’s covered to provide shade and other rows of seats that are in direct sun.